justeattakeaway/bq-sql-antipattern-checker/README.md

     enabled: true
     description: "Check for SELECT * statements that can impact performance"

+  semi_join_without_aggregation:
+    enabled: true
+    description: "Check for semi-joins without proper aggregation"

+  order_without_limit:
+    enabled: true
+    description: "Check for ORDER BY clauses without LIMIT"

+  regexp_in_where:
+    enabled: true
+    description: "Check for expensive REGEXP functions in WHERE clauses"

+  like_before_more_selective:
+    enabled: true
+    description: "Check for LIKE conditions placed before more selective conditions"

+  multiple_cte_reference:
+    enabled: true
+    description: "Check for CTEs that are referenced multiple times (may cause re-evaluation)"

   partition_used:
     enabled: true
     description: "Check if partitioned tables are properly filtered by partition key"